turboflakes/scouty/README.md

 To get access to on-chain data and customize messages **written by you** delivered to a matrix **private** room.

-To warm up or cool down you validator node resources by knowing when it goes active or inactive within one session.
+To warm up or cool down your validator node resources by knowing when it goes active or inactive within one session.

 To **monitor 1KV nominations** and trigger special kudos when your validator becomes independent :)